OpaleRambaud/GB_barcodes_project/README.md

 These scripts are in Jupyter Notebook format.

-If you are any questions please send an email to opale.rambaud@gmail.com
+If you have any questions please send an email to opale.rambaud@gmail.com